 Shipfitter is the term used by shipbuilders for a certain classification of maritime occupations.
 These experts are typically involved in the building or maintenance of a ship at commercial and navy shipyards.
-A shipfitter is essentially the person who combines riveting or welding abilities with the parts of the ship.
+A shipfitter is essentially the person who combines welding abilities with the parts of the ship.

-A Shipfitter draws, designs, and develops structural metal pieces, including flats, bulkheads, and frames for riveting or welding in the ship's hull.
+A Shipfitter draws, designs, and develops structural metal pieces, including flats, bulkheads, and frames for welding in the ship's hull.
 A high school diploma or equivalent may be required, and 0-2 years of field or related experience will be great.